 As one of the longest established teams, Volunteering and Engagement make sure that the museum runs smoothly.

-The Volunteer team manages the recruitment of volunteers from running Volunteer Open Days and publicising volunteering opportunities through to processing applications and carrying out inductions.
-They also provide training and administration support for the whole volunteer body.
+The Volunteering team manages the recruitment of volunteers from running Volunteer Open Days and publicising volunteering opportunities through to processing applications and carrying out inductions.
+In addition, they also provide training and administration support for the whole volunteer body.
 Most importantly, they’re here to make sure all our volunteers get the opportunity to develop their skills and interests while at the museum.

 Health and safety

 With so much moving machinery and large numbers of exciting artefacts, we have to take extra care of our visitors and volunteers.
 The Health and Safety team help us understand our obligations and the best way to ensure safety for everyone.
 Our new Health & Safety Director is keen to recruit more volunteers to assist with keeping the museum running smoothly.

 What is the recruitment process?

 Step 1 – Apply

 Please complete a Volunteer Application Form and return by email or post to the address on the application form.
 Click here to download a Volunteer Application Form.
 Because spammers ‘scrape’ websites for email addresses we have used a link.
 So, if you use webmail, please right click on email and select the option to copy email address.